DavidDworetzky/Angreal/angreal/README.md

-# bug-zero README
+# angreal README

-This is the README for your extension "bug-zero".
+This is the README for your extension "angreal".
 After writing up a brief description, we recommend including the following sections.

 ## Features